ErenWeng/ErenWeng/README.md

 # Hi all, I'm Eren

-A junior Web Developer, having an experience of building Web with `Bootstrap` / `SCSS/Sass` / `Javascript` / `Vue` and some other cool libraries and frameworks.
+A Front End Developer, having experience in building Web with `Vue` / `Javascript` / `ElementUI` / `SCSS/Sass` and some other cool libraries and frameworks.

 [My tiny tech blog](https://erenweng.github.io/) :octocat: :tada: :tada: :tada: